| Monthly Tech-Tip | Feb 14-15, 2026 - Major Server Upgrade Done | No tracking! No ads! |

 This picture has its own page with more detail, click here to see it.

 Management now thinks they can outsource his technical work.
-Danny was good, but he didn’t build a centralized, searchable record of material testing, shipment histories, specs, production problems, and solutions.
+Danny was good, but he didn’t build a centralized, searchable record of material testing, shipment histories, specs, procedures, production problems, and solutions.
 Instead, his knowledge is buried in thousands of Excel and Word docs and PDFs.
 He should have used Insight-Live.com to organize, interlink, and preserve this critical data.
 Sadly, the company does not even realize what they face without Danny:

 Had Danny been not just a watchdog but a technical innovator, suppliers and consultants would have been secured to support—not replace—his in-house expertise.